 Labor is a journey fraught with uncertainties.
 Whilst most women undergo an uneventful delivery, do remember to expect the unexpected since no birth ever goes exactly according to plan.

-Being first time moms, you may get anxious over the slightest pains or contractions.
+Being first-time moms, you may get anxious over the slightest pains or contractions.
 What you are experiencing is possibly early labor.
 The contractions are typically irregular, mild and may be associated with bleeding (or show).
-The bleeding is caused by dislodgement of the cervical mucus plug.
+The bleeding is caused by the dislodgement of the cervical mucus plug.

 Where Is My Doctor?

 Many mothers-to-be always wonder whether their obstetricians will be with them throughout their labor process.
 In most circumstances, you will probably only see your doctor a couple of times during your laboring process.
 It is more likely that a midwife handles your delivery most of the time, and your doctor will be called only when you are ready for showtime.
 A team of midwives will monitor you and your baby during your labor and alert the doctors when intervention is needed.

 As your labor may take more than 12 hours, do not be surprised that different faces will come greeting you in your laboring room.
 An anesthetist may administer an epidural for you if you want a pain-free labor process.
 If your doctor is not available during your showtime, another obstetrician will likely take over his/her duties to deliver your baby.
 A neonatologist may be called upon to standby during your delivery if a difficult birth is anticipated.